The Barbados Open Water Festival -

 Our running will have taken a back seat during this time, but we should still be doing over 20km a week spread over 3 to 4 days each week.

-After the races finish on Sunday morning, the prize giving normally takes place at 11.30am on the beach in front of the Copacabana Beach Bar.
+After the races finish on the Sunday morning, the prize giving normally takes place at 11.30am on the beach in front of the Copacabana Beach Bar.
 The organizers had to shift this to 11.00am this year (2019) as the Canadians had to leave before 11.30am, and they were the majority of medal winners!

-I managed to score a 3rd place in my age group (55-64) with a time of 64 minutes for the 3.3km race.
+As mentioned above, I managed to score a 3rd place in my age group (55-64) with a time of 64 minutes for the 3.3km race.

 After that, people hung around for drinks and a chat, with some drifting off gradually as time went by.
 A cruise ship had just arrived that morning, and a load of cruise passengers in funny hats turned up at the Copacabana, making the area suddenly very busy.